-These are extracts from a regulation in Bali that was issued in 2015.
+These are extracts from a regulation in Denpasar that were issued in 2015.
 You can find a link to the Indonesian version of the law at the bottom of this article.

 CHAPTER IV: CLEAN ENVIRONMENT